pdfcpu/pdfcpu/viewerpref/viewerpref_reset.md

 # Reset Viewer Preferences

-This command removes properties from a PDF document.
+This command resets the viewing preferences for a PDF document.

 Have a look at some [examples](#examples).

 ## Usage

 ```
-pdfcpu properties remove inFile [name...]
+pdfcpu viewerpref reset inFile
 ```

 <br>